alisha-16/MediBirds/README.md

 Product Catalog - The website offers a comprehensive product catalog that includes a wide range of medical products such as medical devices, health supplements, and pharmaceuticals.

-User Accounts - Customers can create an account on the website to save their personal information, track their orders, and view their order history.
+**User Accounts** - Customers can create an account on the website to save their personal information, track their orders, and view their order history.

-Shopping Cart - Customers can add items to their shopping cart and proceed to checkout to complete their purchase.
+**Shopping Cart** - Customers can add items to their shopping cart and proceed to checkout to complete their purchase.

+**Admin Panel** - The admin panel allows the website owner to manage the products, orders, and customers.
+The admin can add new products, update product information, view products information ,delete product information and manage customer accounts.

 # Design and Navigation